 - Evaporation rate

 Annual evaporation is typically much higher in inland parts of Queensland than in coastal and sub-coastal areas.

 2015 to 2019 was Queensland’s warmest 5-year period on record.

 Hot days were more frequent than average at several inland locations over the 2013 to 2018 period.

 - Extreme weather events (days with ‘very heavy rainfall’)

 While days with ‘very heavy rainfall’ are rare in parts of south-western Queensland, they are common along Queensland’s north-eastern seaboard.

 The Bureau of Meteorology provides high quality Australian rainfall data sets from 1900 to the most recent calendar year.
 The data is available for daily or monthly time scales.
-Information is available for rainfall totals, percentages, deciles, drought, anomalies, and one year, two year, three year differences.
+Information is available for rainfall totals, percentages, deciles, drought, anomalies, and 1 year, 2 year, 3 year differences.